KlimuBot/KlimuAPI/README.md

     <tr>
         <td>return</td>
         <td>Channel</td>
-        <td>A 200 ok with the channel as a JSON if created or a 400 bad request if it wasn't.</td>
+        <td>A 201 created with the channel as a JSON if created or a 400 bad request if it wasn't.</td>
     </tr>
 </table>

 <br>

-### 2.5 POST REQUEST - Create an X amount of Channels
+#### 2.5 POST REQUEST - Create an X amount of Channels

 ---

-    Add an X amount of new Channels to the database, once they are added, an ID will be added to those Channels.
+    Save an X amount of new Channels to the database, once they are added, an ID will be added to those Channels.

 <ul>
     <li>Consumes: application/json</li>